Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 - Skipping sunscreen in any season

-- Using hot water that strips skin
+- Using hot water that strips your skin

 - Not adjusting products for the weather

-- Stopping the soap when skin feels dry
+- Stopping the soap when skin feels dry instead of adjusting

-- Over-washing to compensate for oiliness
+- Over-washing to make up for oiliness in summer

 Who Benefits from Seasonal Adjustments

 Anyone using turmeric kojic acid soap benefits from seasonal adjustments.
 This is often a gentle option for those with combination skin that changes with weather.
-People in extreme climates notice the biggest difference.

 Who Should Be Extra Careful

-- Those with eczema or very dry skin in winter
+- Those with eczema or very dry skin in winter — use soap once daily and add extra moisture

-- Anyone using prescription retinoids (consult dermatologist)
+- Anyone using prescription retinoids — ask your dermatologist about timing

 Common Seasonal Mistakes